 It is for good reason that the blockchain technology has been referred to as the “second internet” as the two bear lots of similarities.
 The internet was initially set up as a communication tool with the email as its most prominent facet.
 But when protocol layers like the URL, HTTP and HTML were developed, its utility blew up overnight leading to infinite possibilities as to its applications.

-How the Blockchain Technology is Disrupting Various Industries?
+How is the Blockchain Technology Disrupting Various Industries?

-Ecommerce Platforms and Retail Stores
+E-commerce Platforms and Retail Stores

 To this end, there are startups within the blockchain industry that are offering better ways for artists to earn from their creativity without losing an unreasonable percentage to record companies.
 It is easier to track and verify ownership of creative work and smart contracts allow for easier licensing.
 BigchainDB is an example of a startup in this industry offering ownership verification services for artists.

-Healthcare institutions face a major challenge when it comes to data storage and sharing.
+Healthcare institutions face a significant challenge when it comes to data storage and sharing.
 Some use outdated infrastructure that many times makes them victims of hacking.
 The blockchain has offered a solution to this by making provisions for secure data storage and access.

-It also eliminates the need for third party intermediaries and offers a direct link between healthcare institutions and financial service providers.
+It also eliminates the need for third-party intermediaries and offers a direct link between healthcare institutions and financial service providers.

 There are major pain points in the traditional real estate transaction model that have been eased by blockchain technology.
-In many cases, buyers fear the lack of transparency, possibility of fraud, paperwork and the expenses associated with getting legal assistance in the transactions.
+In many cases, buyers fear the lack of transparency, the possibility of fraud, paperwork and the expenses associated with getting legal assistance in the transactions.

 The real estate industry in some parts of the world has taken advantage of the blockchain technology to offer better services.
 Such models allow for transparent records, tracking and transfer of title and property deeds.
 They enhance the verification process, accuracy and speed of transactions while also cutting down costs for customers.

 In Dubai, the government is looking to put all government documentation on the blockchain by the year 2020.
-Brazil is considering a simplification of its voting processes and the transparency the blocckchain technology could create.
+Brazil is considering a simplification of its voting processes and the transparency the blockchain technology could create.
 Moreover, there are startups offering solutions for law enforcement and police investigations as well as identity management.

 Supply Chain Management